HyIsNoob/OmniDL/README.md

 ## Features

-Replace files under [`docs/screenshots/`](docs/screenshots/) with real PNG or JPG captures when you are ready.
-Paths below point at SVG placeholders until then.

 ### Home

 Paste a **YouTube** or **TikTok** video URL, run **Fetch** to load title, duration, and format ladder (with rough size hints).
 Choose **video** or **audio**, pick a quality preset, set output folder, then **Add to queue** (next or end). **Auto-fetch** (in Options) can run Fetch automatically when the URL field changes.